[Rev. 5/2/2022 8:09:19 AM--2021]

 (e) Must not, at the time of appointment or at any time during his or her term of office, receive payment or compensation as the officer of any labor organization or have a pecuniary interest in any labor organization.

-1. The State Apprenticeship Director shall:
+1. Under the direction of the Labor Commissioner, the State Apprenticeship Director shall:

 (a) Administer the provisions of this chapter with the advice and guidance of the State Apprenticeship Council.